IgniteUI/igniteui-docfx/kr/components/grids_templates/filtering.md

 </div>

 #### Retemplating filter cell
 You can add a template marked with `igxFilterCellTemplate` in order to retemplate the filter cell.
-In the sample bellow an input is added for the string columns and IgxDatePicker for the date column.
+In the sample below, an input is added for the string columns and IgxDatePicker for the date column.
 When the user types or selects a value, a filter with contains or equals operator, based on column type, is applied.

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:600px">